SifatHasnain/lipsync/README.md

 # LipSync

+## Audio Generation
+Google TTS service has been used to generate audio for required sentences.
+So to run the script, gcp serviceaccount key is needed.

+1. Create a text file including the sentences.
+You can see the format from [here](/audio/audio_sentence_0.txt).
+2. Run google_TTS.ipynb file that will generate audio in the same folder in .wav file format.

+## LipSync Video

 1. Here Wav2lip has been used for lip sync a video wit desired audio
 2. As generated video had very low qualty and face became very blurry, used restoration GAN named GFPGAN